Strategy

 We want to show that if \(s^2 > 2\), then we will be able to pick a slightly smaller \(s\) and we will show that this smaller \(s\) is actually an upper bound on \(E\).
 But it’s smaller and it’s an upper bound, then \(s\) is not a supremum so that’s a contradiction and \(s^2 \not> 2\).
 To derive this \(n\), then

-So now what we want is this weaker quantity to be larger than \(2\).
+and what we want is this to have this smaller quantity to be larger than \(2\).
 In particular we want

 We can now again use the Archimedean property to get that \(n\).